Where are all the best places to learn Spanish abroad?

 Some things to do in Antigua include hiking the Volcán Pacaya, tasting Mayan chocolate, and visiting the Choco Museum.

 Why not visit the Mercado, learn how to dance salsa, learn some Guatemalan cooking?
 There’s so much more!

 2. Medellin, Colombia

 Colombian Spanish spoken by the Paisas is super clear and Medellin is one of the best places to study Spanish.

 Nonetheless, it will challenge you and allow you to develop your skills exponentially.
 Not to mention Spanish lessons are widely available and they’re affordable.

 Medellin is also very cosmopolitan, there are many accommodation options, the weather is always nice and sunny, the city sights are incredible, and the nightlife is super active.

 Overall, the city has lots to offer!
 This list of things to do in Medellin ensures you’ll find something that you enjoy doing while studying.

 Mexico is bursting with Spanish language schools and the cost of Spanish lessons is among the lowest in Latin America, so many Spanish students choose this country as their destination.

-Mexico City is very popular because it’s a magical place with a lot to offer.
-It’s the cradle of Mexican civilization, so you’ll have a rich cultural experience, and people are super welcoming.
+Mexico City is the cradle of Mexican civilization, so you’ll have a rich cultural experience, and people are super welcoming.